-Rule M1Abstract a single primaryi when it is not possible to determine if there is a single tumor or multiple tumors.
-Note 1: Use this rule only after all information sources have been exhausted Note 2: Examples of cases with minimal information include i Prepare one abstract.
+- Rule M1 Abstract a single primary when it is not possible to determine if there is a single tumor or multiple tumors. - Note 1: Use this rule only after all information sources have been exhausted - Note 2: Examples of cases with minimal information include - Death certificate only (DCO) - Cases for which information is limited to pathology report only - Outpatient biopsy with no follow-up information available - Multiple pathology reports which do not specify whether a single tumor or multiple tumors have been biopsied and/or resected iPrepare one abstract.
 Use the histology rules to assign the appropriate histology code.

-- Death certificate only (DCO) - Cases for which information is limited to pathology report only - Outpatient biopsy with no follow-up information available - Multiple pathology reports which do not specify whether a single tumor or multiple tumors have been biopsied and/or resected